submariner-io/submariner-website/src/content/community/releases/_index.en.md

 +++
 <!-- markdownlint-disable no-duplicate-header -->

+## v0.17.5

+* Fixed an issue with Service Discovery that caused `ServiceImport` resources to be deleted on `submariner-lighthouse-agent` pod restart.

 ## v0.17.3

 * Fixed an issue with Service Discovery that caused significant latencies when exporting a large number of service.